hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 ## LinkedIn
-You can use almost any social network to put up your job posting and reach a wide audience, but the best is LinkedIn.
+You can use almost any social network to put up your job posting and reach a wide audience, but the best is clearly, LinkedIn.
 LinkedIn on its own offers a great platform to reach out to your professional network, which is the best way to start the process.

 You could also put up a job posting on its ‘Jobs’ page.
 The extra features that LinkedIn Premium offers are helpful and make the process easier and much faster.

 #### The process to hire software developers on LinkedIn
 1. <u>List your job</u>: Use LinkedIn’s ‘Jobs’ page to list your job.
 You’ll be asked to answer a few questions to help categorize the type of applicants.

-2. <u>Provide a JD</u>: Be sure to include a detailed job description to encourage only the suitable candidates to apply.
+2. <u>Provide a JD</u>: Surely include a detailed job description to encourage only the suitable candidates to apply.

-3. <u>Put up a corresponding post</u>: You can also put up a post asking for applications from your followers and their connects, and link your listing on the ‘Jobs’ page.
+3. <u>Put up a corresponding post</u>: You can also put up a post asking for applications from your followers and their connects.
+You can add a link of your 'Jobs listing' to the post.

 4. <u>Asking for referrals</u>: You can put up similar posts asking for referrals from your connects.
 If you get decent engagement on it (i.e. likes/comments), you can reach a very wide audience, also comprising of your connections’ followers.